 Divorce and Legal Advice

-In recent times, it has been observed that a second marriage under Muslim laws has caused increased violence, rape, abduction, and marital disputes regarding the property.
-It is also a violation of basic human rights and the principles of natural justice.
+Recently, it has been observed that a second marriage under Muslim laws has caused increased violence, rape, abduction, and marital disputes regarding property.
+It also violates basic human rights and the principles of natural justice.
 Even though the practice is bound to be eliminated in the near future, it is advised that it is better for a person to get a lawful separation before marrying another person.

 It is advisable to get a consultation with an experienced divorce lawyer before getting into the process.
 Legal experts will have the experience and knowledge needed when it comes to family and matrimonial matters.
 This would help in avoiding future risks with regard to the share of property finances.